caiusCitiriga/Hazeline/library/README.md

 ## Hazeline callbacks to events

-Hazeline allows you to specify two different callbacks to two different events.
+Hazeline allows you to specify two different callbacks for two types of events.
 This logic applies both to the sections and to the steps:

 + `onBeforeEnd`
 + `onBeforeStart`